 Disruption in any industry is exciting, but it’s especially exciting in the field of autonomous driving.
 Autonomous driving or “self-driving cars” seems like something out of a movie, yet it is very close to becoming a reality in our everyday lives.
 From small start-ups like Drive.ai, a start-up company that looks to fix the uncertainties of autonomous driving through deep learning, to Fortune 500 companies like General Motors, everyone is racing in this highly competitive field to see who will be the first to take a large chunk of the market share.
 Automakers such as Tesla, Mercedes-Benz, General Motors, Volvo and many more are all working around the clock to be the first to capture what will soon be a multi-billion-dollar industry of autonomous vehicles.
 Sure the first few tests required a personal injury lawyer as the trial did lead to a few errors, but with time and innovation, the cars are now producing promising results.

 So why should you believe all the hype surrounding this disruption of the auto industry?
 Surely a computer can’t drive better than a human.
-Well, let’s break down how exactly autonomous driving works today and what is required for it to work in the future, along with the progress that has already been made.
+Well, let’s break down how exactly autonomous driving works today and what is required for it to work in the future, along with the progress that has already been made, of course we need to maintain cars usable even if we’re not driving them and is when using Spot lights/Driving Lights from TruckElectrics.com can help a lot in this area.
 Obviously, self-driving cars are very complex, so I will only give a brief description of how they operate.
 In a nut shell, autonomous cars rely on cameras, radars, and lasers in order to understand the distance of objects including road hazards and other vehicles, along with a number of other things.
+Visit Website to know it in detail.
 The cars then use deep learning to help make instant decisions based on the mass amounts of data it has accumulated; think of this as the brain of the car.
 Robotics combined with what I have already talked about complete the job by allowing the car to steer, accelerate, break, etc. The final missing piece of the puzzle is of course navigation, which is crucial for feeding information on the roads it’s driving on.
 Once again, this is a bare-bones summary of the autonomous car, and I highly recommend further personal research to understand how exactly they function.
 Here are two links that can help you better understand it.
 What is deep learning / Explaining How End-to-End Deep Learning Steers a Self Driving Car

 Progress is heating up very quickly for self-driving cars from the first attempt in 2004.
 DARPA hosted an autonomous driving competition in 2004 and through a collaboration of top academics, industry leaders, and other experts attempted to drive an autonomous car through a 132-mile course.
 Out of the 15 teams, none of them succeeded with the best distance being a whopping 7.4 miles.
 Fast forward a year later and a team from Stanford completed the 132-mile course in six hours and fifty-four minutes.
 Fast forward again to 2017 and you can purchase your very own automobile with self-driving features.